ngohuyquyen/ngohuyquyen.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in the Robotics Institute at Carnegie Mellon University, working with [Aaron Steinfeld](https://www.ri.cmu.edu/ri-faculty/aaron-steinfeld/) in [Transportation, Bots, & Disability Lab (TBD)](https://tbd.ri.cmu.edu) on Robot Proficiency Self-Assessment.
+I am a PhD Candidate in the Robotics Institute at Carnegie Mellon University, working with [Aaron Steinfeld](https://www.ri.cmu.edu/ri-faculty/aaron-steinfeld/) in [Transportation, Bots, & Disability Lab (TBD)](https://tbd.ri.cmu.edu) on Human Understanding and Modeling in Robot Failure Scenarios.
 I have a MS in Mechanical Engineering from the University of Michigan, and a BS in Electrical Engineering from Nagoya University, Japan.

 ---